Cascade: up to £10,000 for student projects

 - Brief description of the project

-Following this, a member of the team will be in touch.
+Following this, a member of the team will be in touch with an application form to complete and submit.

 You may find it helpful to read What makes a good application before applying.